NicoleChant/devOps/README.md

 version: 1.7
 ```

-Everything that starts with a hastag # is a comment in yaml files.
+Everything that starts with a hashtag # is a comment in yaml files.
 We can create an object 'microservice' by identing (tabbing) the block that follows:

 ```